Advisory Neighborhood Commission

-Advisory Neighborhood Commissions (ANCs) are bodies of local government in the District of Columbia, the capital city of the United Statesdistrict.
+Advisory Neighborhood Commissions (ANCs) are bodies of local government in the District of Columbia, in the United Statesdistrict.
 The ANC system was created in 1974 through a referendum (73 percent voted "yes") in the District of Columbia Home Rule Act.
 The first elections for Advisory Neighborhood Commissioners were held in the fall of 1975, and commissions began operating in 1976.
 Congressman Don Fraser (D-Minn) and D.C. resident Milton Kotler helped to draft the ANC language in the Home Rule Act based on the success of Adams Morgan Organization (AMO) in Adams Morgan and on a 1970 report of the Minneapolis Citizen League, as well as on related neighborhood corporations in Pittsburgh; Brooklyn, New York; Chicago; and Columbus, Ohio.

 ANCs consider a wide range of policies and programs affecting their neighborhoods, including traffic, parking, recreation, street improvements, liquor licenses, zoning, economic development, police protection, sanitation and trash collection, and the district's annual budget.
 Commissioners serve two-year terms and receive no salary, but commissions do receive funds for the general purpose of improving their area and hiring staff.
 This policy has come under scrutiny because of the misuse of funds by commissioners and their employees.
 Candidates can accept campaign donations up to $25 per person.

 As of 2023, ANCs represent more than 100 neighborhoods.